 The normal expectation is that the student will undertake the procedure to submit the corrected thesis to the University Archives.
 However, following the thesis defence, a discussion will be held among the supervisor, second reader, and student, with the question being whether the thesis is deemed to be suitable to be submitted to the University Archives.
 The supervisor will review the discussion and make a decision.
-The Honours Program Coordinator may be asked to join the discussion and contribute to making a final decision.
+The B.E.S.
+Program Coordinator may be asked to join the discussion and contribute to making a final decision.

-If a decision is made such that the corrected thesis will not be submitted to the University Archives, it still must be submitted to the Department of Geography and Environmental Studies (as described in the second stage in the next section) in order for the final grade to be submitted.
+If a decision is made such that the corrected thesis will not be submitted to the University Archives, it still must be submitted to the B.E.S. program (as described in the second stage in the next section) in order for the final grade to be submitted.